jsfilas/etch-a-sketch/README.md

     - Research button tags in HTML and how you can make a JavaScript function run when one is clicked.
     - Also check out prompts
     - You should be able to enter 64 and have a brand new 64x64 grid pop up without changing the total amount of pixels used
-4. (Optional): Instead of just changing the color of your grid from black to white (for example) have each pass through it with the mouse change to a completely random RGB value.
-Then try having each pass just add another 10% of black to it so that only after 10 passes is the square completely black.
-5. Push your project to GitHub!
+4. Push your project to GitHub!